PURE HOCKEY STICK GUIDE

-One-Piece Hockey Stick - One piece sticks are complete with shaft and blade fused together and don't have to be assembled.
-This single piece configuration is the most common for hockey sticks and it guarantees that the stick meets the manufactures specifications for a stick ready to go.
+One-Piece Hockey Stick - One piece hockey sticks are complete with shaft and blade fused together and don't have to be assembled.
+This single piece configuration is the most common for hockey sticks and it guarantees that the stick meets the manufacturer’s specifications.

 Two-Piece Hockey Stick - Less common nowadays than the 1-piece stick, the blade and shaft of the 2-piece stick are separate units.
-With a 2-pice stick you can mix-and-match shafts and blades to your liking.
+With a 2-piece hockey stick you can mix-and-match shafts and blades to your liking.
 And if one part breaks, you can usually salvage the other and reuse!

-Butt end - The top end of the hockey stick where your top hand holds the stick – oppose end of the hockey blade.
+Butt end - The top end of the hockey stick where your top hand holds the stick – opposite end of the hockey blade.

-Blade Heel - The hockey stick blade heel is the back part of the blade where the blade meets the hosel of the shaft.
+Blade Heel - The heel of the hockey stick blade is the back part of the blade where the blade meets the hosel of the shaft.

-Blade Pattern and Curve - Hockey Stick Curves and Blade patterns determine the blade lie, curve type, curve depth, face angle, blade toe, and blade length.
-Curve and Patterns are usually named by NHL players.
+Blade Pattern and Curve - Hockey stick curves and blade patterns determine the blade lie, curve type, curve depth, face angle, blade toe, and blade length.
+Although curve and patterns are usually named by NHL players, the player names change relatively frequently, but the number code stays the same.
+For example, P92, W03, P29.
 Click here to view our Hockey Stick Curves & Patterns charts.

-Blade Curve Depth - The actual, measurable amount of curve to a blade. is the amount of curve in the blade.
+Blade Curve Depth - The actual, measurable amount of curve to a hockey stick blade is the amount of curve in the blade.
 You can measure the curve depth by laying the stick flat with the blade curve down on the surface.
 Measure the point of maximum curve between the blade heel and blade toe to determine the amount of curve depth.

-Blade Face Angle – describes how much of the face (or front) of the blade you can see when looking down at the ice.
-Face angles are referred to as Open or Closed.
-The more open the blade is, (you can see more of the front of the blade when looking down) the easier it is to lift the puck.
-Slightly open or closed angles are better for stick handling, catching passes and using your backhand.
+Blade Face Angle - Describes how much of the face (or front) of the blade you can see when looking down at the ice.
+Face angles are referred to as “Open” or “Closed.”
+The more open the blade is, (you can see more of the front of the blade when looking down) the easier it is to lift the puck, or get a shot off the ice quickly.
+Closed, or just slightly open or closed blade face angles are better for stick handling, catching passes and using your backhand.
 Many feel that developing players should use a less open pattern to help develop both their shooting and stick handling abilities.

 Blade Toe - The toe is at the opposite end of the blade heel.
 Toe shapes are round, square, and a combination of round and square.

-End Plugs - Also called butt-ends, these are composite or wood stick shaft extensions that are glue into the butt end of a composite hockey stick shaft and are used to increase the length of a hockey stick.
+End Plugs - Also called butt ends, these are composite or wood stick shaft extensions that are glued into the butt end of a composite hockey stick shaft and are used to increase the length of a hockey stick.
 These are great if you can't find a stick long enough.
-Sizes range in junior and senior size plugs.
+There are different sizes for junior and senior hockey stick end plugs.

-Flex - Hockey Stick Flex is the stiffness rating of a hockey stick and a measure of how flexible it is when force is being applied to it.
+Flex - Hockey stick flex is the stiffness rating of a hockey stick and a measure of how flexible it is when force is being applied to it.
 The higher the number, the stiffer the stick flex.
-A general guideline to finding your stick flex is taking half the player's bodyweight (A 200-pound skater would use a stiffer 100 flex) however there are other varibables and it ultimately comes down to personal prefernce.
+A general guideline to finding your stick flex is taking half the player's body weight (a 200-pound skater would use a 100 flex) however there are other variables and it ultimately comes down to personal preference.
 A 100 stick flex takes 100-pounds of pressure on the shaft to bend the stick one inch.
 The most common measurements for stick flex are:

-Grip Shaft vs Clear Shaft - Grip is a more popular finish to the hockey stick shaft, as the texture applied helps provide a better grip and less spinning in the player’s hands particularly when shooting the puck.
-Clear can be either a Matte or Gloss finish.
-This non-texture stick shaft allows the player to move his/her hands more freely along the shaft, but may need additional hockey tape to prevent the stick from slipping and spinng when shooting.
+Grip Shaft vs Clear Shaft - Grip is a more popular finish to the hockey stick shaft, as the texture applied helps provide a better grip with wet hockey gloves and less spinning in the player’s hands particularly when shooting the puck.
+Clear, sometimes called non-Grip, can be either a matte or gloss finish.
+This non-texture stick shaft allows the player to move his/her hands more freely along the shaft, particularly with dry gloves, but may need additional hockey tape to prevent the stick from slipping and spinning when shooting.

-Kick point - The kick point is the specific flex zone of the stick that is designed to flex the most at point of impact and pressure.
-Kick points are broken down into the folling categories:
+Kick point - The kick point is the stick is designed to flex the most at point of impact and pressure.
+Kick points are broken down into the following categories:

 - Mid Kick — Mid kick are the more traditional types of flex profile.
-The bend is in the middle of the stick and are designed to give the feel of wood and early composite hockey sticks.
+The bend is in the middle of the hockey stick and are designed to give the feel of wood and early composite hockey sticks.

 - Constant Flex — A variable flex that is designed to react to the player’s bottom hand.
 The stick flexes from the bottom hand and down the shaft.

 - Dual-Kick — Similar to the constant flex in that the flex responds to the player’s bottom hand—instead the dual-kick flexes in two points: 1.
-When the bottom hand is lower down the stick shaft, this stick will kick higher in the shaft to load more poer, and 2.
+When the bottom hand is lower down the stick shaft, this stick will kick higher in the shaft to load more power, and 2.
 When the bottom hand is higher up, the stick flexes for a quicker and more accurate release.

-Left hand vs. right hand - A player is either a right-handed shot or left-handed.
-If you hold the top butt-end of the stick with your right hand and have your left hand down the shaft, you’re a left-handed shot.
+Left hand versus right hand - A player is either a right-handed shot or left-handed.
+If you hold the top butt end of the stick with your right hand and have your left hand down the shaft, you’re a left-handed shot.
 Vice versa, if your left hand is holding the butt-end and your right hand is down the shaft, you’re a righty.

-Length of Hockey Sticks – Hockey Sticks come in variety of sizes and lengths match to the size of the hockey player.
-A good rule of thumb when sizing a hockey stick is when a player is wearing hockey skates, the top of the stick should be between his/her nose and chin; while in sneakers, the stick should be between their lips and eyes.
-However the length of a stick is a matter personal preference and position the player plays.
+Hockey Sticks Length - Hockey sticks come in variety of sizes, with and lengths matched to the size of the hockey player.
+A good rule of thumb when sizing a hockey stick is when a player is wearing hockey skates, the top of the stick should reach to the chin while in sneakers, the stick should reach the nose.
+However the length of a stick is a matter of personal preference and position the player plays.
 A general guide of standard stick lengths: